craigfrancis/framework/framework/0.1/doc/helpers/record.md

 As NULL represents a missing record, this should default to "0000-00-00 00:00:00".

-Then if the deleted field has been set to a particular date/time, the user is shown a 'deleted' page instead - this is done with the `error_send()` function.
+Then if set to a particular date/time, the user is shown a 'deleted' page instead - this is done with the `error_send()` function.

 This 'deleted' page can be customised by creating: